Watch for symptoms of COVID-19 that can appear up to 14 days after being exposed to the virus.

 - Muscle aches

-Symptoms can range from mild to severe.
+COVID-19 symptoms can range from mild to severe.
 Sometimes people with COVID-19 have mild illness, but their symptoms may suddenly worsen in a few days.
-People infected with COVID-19 may also experience gastrointestinal symptoms like diarrhea, nausea and vomiting a few days after the onset of the above symptoms.
-It you only have gastrointestinal symptoms you may not have COVID-19.

 Older people and people with a weakened immune system or underlying medical conditions are considered at higher risk of severe disease.
 For more, see information for Priority populations.